AutoOpenUnitVc Module

 Modifiers: inline |

-Checks if Angle between two unit-vectors is more than given Cosine.
-Does not ignores vector orientation.The angle between two vectors can be 0 to 180 degrees.
+Checks if the angle between two unit-vectors is bigger than a threshold angle specified as a precomputed cosine value.
+Considers the vector orientation too.
+So the angle is between 0 to 180 degrees.
 Use the Euclid.Cosine module to get some precomputed cosine values.
+Use UnitVc.isNotParallelWithin to ignore vector orientation.

 Extended Type: